meganhepner/mr-roboger-s-neighborhood/README.md

 #### By _**Megan Hepner**_

 ## Description
   This webpage is an overview of lessons learned in Week 3 of Epicodus.
 A form takes user input as a whole number between 1 and 100.
-It then tests whether the number contains a 1, 2, or 3 and presents Mr Roboger's unique reply to each of those numbers.
-If the input number does not contain a 1, 2, or 3 the program returns an array of all numbers up to and including the inputted number, with Mr. Roboger's replies replacing the values at 1, 2, and 3.
+It then creates a string of numbers counting up to that number, incrementing by 1.
+Each of the numbers in the string that include a 3 are replaced by "Won't you be my neighbor".
+Each of the numbers that include a 2 but not a 3 are replaced by "Boop!".
+Each of the numbers that include a 1 but not a 2 or 3 are replaced by "Beep!"

 ## Setup/Installation Requirements